18F/identity-secops-nessus/README.md

 ## Running

 The container needs to be run with the `LICENSE` environment variable set, so that it can properly register and operate.
+This is pulled from the `nessus-secrets/license` secret.

 The container is also meant to be run with a persistent volume attached to /opt/nessus.
 Every time the container is launched, it will either install (if empty) or upgrade